PathwayCommons/cytoscape-sbgn-stylesheet/README.md

 Please look at the requirements for more information on how to acquire valid input

+### SbgnRenderer.cy

+A cytoscape instance.
+Through this property, you can use the cytoscape.js API to

+Select elements in the graph, style the graph, etc.

+To learn more, please read the cytoscape [documentation](http://js.cytoscape.org/)

 ## Running the Demo:
 Clone this repository